fehawen/cpr/README.md

 Add `~/.bin` to your `PATH` if not already present.

-Set the environment varialbe `CPR_LIB` to point to this directory, and persist colors, by adding the following to whichever shell flavour `rc` or `profile` you're using.
+Set the environment variable `CPR_LIB` to point to this directory, and persist colors, by adding the following to whichever shell flavour `rc` or `profile` you're using.

 ```sh
 export CPR_LIB=~/cpr # or wherever you cloned it to